 NOTE: For digital signals (e.g. clocks) it is important to determine the maximum frequency (and therefore the shortest wavelength λ) of the signal.
-Have a look here: How to determine the maximum frequency in a digital signal.

 The characteristic impedance Z0, also called the wave impedance, is an important property of a transmission line.
 First, have a look at the equivalent circuit of a transmission line (the distribution parameter model of a two-conductor transmission line):